yetissevda/Saas.OfferManagement.Solutions/ReadMe.txt

-tests are not written yet.
+tests are not written yet..

 in this project ,